Giro4c/Beat-And-Rhythm-UE/README.md

-# Beat And Rhythm UE
+# Beat Simple
-An Unreal project where i experiment with beat and rhythm gameplay mechanics synced with audio.
+A plugin where i make simple beat and rhythm systems synced with audio.

 ## Mecanics